github-linguist/linguist/CONTRIBUTING.md

 apt-get install cmake pkg-config libicu-dev docker-ce
 ```

-The latest version of Bundler v1 can be installed with `gem install bundler -v "~>1.10"`.
+The latest version of Bundler can be installed with `gem install bundler`.

 ## Getting started